SICILY

 Principle Wines

-The volcanico is the most majestic of backdrops for these classy wines.
-The drama of the place is astounding when one visits: snowcapped with a plume of smoke surrounded by vineyards (not on the western slopes) which have been overlane with layers of lava, some alarming recent ….
+The Volcano is the most majestic of backdrops for these classy wines.
+The drama of the place is astounding when one visits: snow-capped with a plume of smoke surrounded by vineyards (not on the western slopes) which have been over lane with layers of lava, some alarming recent ….
 One of the most awesome winegrowing areas to visit in the world.
 The wines, when they are good, are almost Burgundian in character; the reds silky tannins, heady perfumes and the whites can be aged for well over a decade.
-Rosso – Nerello Mascalese, Nerello mantellato (aka Nerello cappuccino) Bianco – Carriacante, mostly.
+Rosso – Nerello Mascalese, Nerello Mantellato (aka Nerello Cappuccino) Bianco – Carriacante, mostly.

 Description